8 Things to do in October 2022 in Key West

 Don’t schedule all the good plans at night and leave your days empty!
 Fill your days, your cups, and your bellies on Key West Food Tours Cocktail Crawl.
 Their 5-stop crafty, Off-Duval St bar crawl includes preselected 5 drinks and delicious bites throughout the tour.
 No wonder it’s been getting such rave reviews! $75 gets you everything and tips the bartenders, too!

-The mac daddy of all things to do this month.
-The 10-day festival teems with both official & un-official events ranging from the Kinky Karnival to Children’s Day.
+While the 10-day festival will look different this year due to the word-that-shall-not-be-named, there are still many, many official & un-official events ranging from the Kinky Karnival to Children’s Day.
 It’s a wide spectrum and there’s sure to be something for you.

 *For tips on how to make your Fantasy Fest the BEST one ever, click here!